-- 1. The Chair, in consultation with at least three members of the Professional Team, shall determine whether the modeling organization has already revised the model to address the differences to conform to the standards or is capable of addressing the differences within fourteen days after notifying the Commission of the discovery of Type II differences.
-If the model has been revised or can be revised within the fourteen day time frame, the modeling organization shall submit an addendum to the submission for the model previously-found acceptable thereby documenting the revisions, explaining the reasons for the differences, and providing any necessary backup documentation.
+- 1. The Commission Chair, in consultation with at least three Professional Team members, shall determine whether the modeling organization has already revised the model to address the differences to conform to the standards or is capable of addressing the differences within fourteen days after notifying the Commission of the discovery of Type II differences.
+If the model has been revised or can be revised within the fourteen-day time frame, the modeling organization shall submit an addendum to the submission for the currently accepted model thereby documenting the revisions, explaining the reasons for the differences, and providing any necessary backup documentation.
 If trade secret information is involved, the modeling organization shall include this fact in its notification to the Commission. - 2.
-The Chair shall place the modeling organization's notification on the agenda for a special or regularly scheduled meeting of the Commission.
+The Commission Chair shall place the modeling organization's notification on the agenda for a special or regularly scheduled meeting of the Commission.
 The scheduling of the Commission meeting shall depend on the nature of the differences and the time frame for appropriate revisions to be made.
-The Chair shall provide Commission members with a copy of the modeling organization's notification and report the status related to the modeling organization's revision plan if on-going actions are required. - 3.
-If the modeling organization has not made the necessary revisions to the model to conform to the standards, the Chair shall provide in advance of the meeting a proposed plan of action for the Commission's consideration.
-The Vice Chair or, if not available to chair the meeting, a Committee Chair appointed by the Chair, shall preside at the meeting.
-The Commission shall consider the Chair's proposal and, upon the proposal being moved and seconded, vote on the plan of action of the Chair, and any other alternative recommendations or amendments that are raised in the form of a motion that has been duly made and seconded by another Commission member.
-All plans of action shall include specific time frames including deadlines and the required documentation regarding the necessary revisions to conform to the standards.

-4. Once the modeling organization has made the appropriate revisions within the Commission's specified time frames, as verified by the Chair in consultation with at least three members of the Professional Team, the Chair shall call a special meeting or include an agenda item on the Commission's next regularly scheduled meeting for the purpose of reviewing the revisions to the model needed in order for the model to comply with the standards.
+The Commission Chair shall provide Commission members with a copy of the modeling organization's notification and report the status related to the modeling organization's revision plan if on-going actions are required. - 3.
+If the modeling organization has not made the necessary revisions to the model to conform to the standards, the Commission Chair shall provide in advance of the meeting a proposed plan of action for the Commission's consideration.
+The Commission Vice Chair or, if not available to chair the meeting, a Committee Chair appointed by the Commission Chair, shall preside at the meeting.
+The Commission shall consider the Commission Chair's proposal and, upon the proposal being moved and seconded, vote on the Commission Chair's proposed plan of action, and any other alternative recommendations or amendments that are raised in the form of a motion that has been duly made and seconded by another Commission member.
+All plans of action shall include specific time frames including deadlines and the required documentation regarding the necessary revisions to conform to the standards. - 4.
+Once the modeling organization has made the appropriate revisions within the Commission's specified time frames, as verified by the Commission Chair in consultation with at least three Professional Team members, the Commission Chair shall call a special meeting or include an agenda item on the Commission's next regularly scheduled meeting for the purpose of reviewing the revisions to the model needed in order for the model to comply with the standards.
 The Commission shall review the model as it deems necessary and may go into a closed session for discussion of trade secrets.
-The Commission shall conduct a minimum of seven votes (one for each grouping of standards) with the option of any member being allowed to request a carve out of a specific standard or standards (without the requirement for a second to such motion).
+The Commission shall conduct a minimum of seven votes (one for each grouping of standards) with the option of any member being allowed to request one or more standards in a group be designated for a separate vote (without the requirement for a second to such motion).